 18 Compare Tononi's phi-based theory of consciousness.
 Although Tononi takes consciousness to consist in a certain sort of informational integration, he does not claim to have arrived at that theory by introspection.
-A subject might be able to report, de re, on variations in informational integration, simply by reporting on the extent to which a percept seems vivid or is similar to another; but the subject has no conscious access to the fact that what she is reporting on is variation in the highly complex quantitative measure phi (Tononi 2008, 220).
+A subject might be able to report, de re, on variations in informational integration, simply by reporting on the extent to which a percept seems vivid or is similar to another; but the subject has no conscious access to the fact that what she is reporting on is variation in the highly complex quantitative measure phi (Tononi 2008, p.
+220).
 Phi is the reduction- or supervenience-base of the property of something's being conscious, not the introspectively available content of a personal-level conscious state.
-Note too that Clark's interest in measures of integration reflects his interest in a story about the realizers or "local"
+Note too that Clark's interest in measures of integration reflects his interest in a story about the realizers or "local material supervenience base" (Clark 2007, p.
+186) of personal-level states; that's what's at issue in his disagreement with Rupert (and others).